Caleydo/caleydo.github.io/_documentation/tutorial/web_bundle_2/tutorial_getting_started.md

 ```javascript
 {% include_relative demo_getting_started/matrix.js %}
 ```
 You will get error saying cannot find name parser and multiform.
-Now we need to import parser and multiform to represent the matrix in caleydo format in order to use visualization.
+Now we need to import parser and multiform to represent the matrix in Caleydo format in order to use visualization.
 Add these two lines:

 `import parser = require('../caleydo_d3/parser');